 CSLA is pleased to offer twelve $500.00 annual student awards to exemplary student leaders from across Canada.
+In addition, one $1000.00 award (the Bill Conconi Award) will be given to the top applicant to this award program.
 The aim of these awards is to recognize outstanding achievement and contribution to student leadership in secondary schools and communities across Canada.
 These awards are the highest recognition CSLA gives to student leaders in Canada.

 There will be a Canadian Student Leader Award offered to one deserving student from each province, the territories, and one discretionary award.
 In the event that there is no eligible applicant from a province or the territories, the CSLA Board of Directors will, at their discretion, award additional discretionary awards as is deemed merited.

 The CSLA Board of Directors will approve award winners.
 Applicants will be evaluated on whether or not they meet the meet the award criteria.

 To access the application package for the 2020-2021 school year click here.

 All applications must be submitted by April 15th, either electronically or in print form.

 - Electronic submissions should consist of a single PDF document, and be emailed to firstname.lastname@example.org,